Nfreewind/bloodSampleImageAnalysis/README.md

 File descriptions:

-Run the main.cpp to call functions.
+-Run the main.cpp to call functions.

-measureVolume.cpp detects blobs and calculates volume (in terms of pixel intensity)
+-measureVolume.cpp detects blobs and calculates volume (in terms of pixel intensity)

-calcMuSigma.cpp returns mean and std. deviation of given data
+-calcMuSigma.cpp returns mean and std. deviation of given data

-Normalize.cpp scales the volume to [0,1] interval
+-Normalize.cpp scales the volume to [0,1] interval

-header.h links all the function files together
+-header.h links all the function files together